-In 2015-2016 the Service employed eight permanent part-time staff, one casual Early Childhood Educator (to support Just for Mums Parenting group), an Indigenous Family Support Project worker (fixed term contract until August 2015), and a casual cleaner and relief bookkeeper.
-All staff (aside from the Office and Service Managers and Cleaner) undertake direct work with families (at people's homes, at the office premises and other locations, such as schools or other services), across all three EIPP programs.
+In 2016-2017 the Service employed six permanent part-time staff, one casual Early Childhood Educator (to support Just for Mums Parenting group) and a casual cleaner and relief bookkeeper.
+All staff (aside from the Office and Service Managers and Cleaner) undertake direct work with families (at people's homes, at the office premises and other locations, such as schools or other services).